afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Acronym:** RALTH

 * Jump to AC and using sagittal view locate the posterior border of AC.
+* In the coronal view, this fiducial should be inferior and lateral to the amygdala.
+* In the sagittal view, it is anterior to hippocampus separated by the CSF of the temporal horn of the lateral ventricle.
-* Navigate laterally using sagittal view and locate anterior-most (and lateral) point of temporal horn.
+* In the axial view, it is the anterolateral most point of the temporal horn.
 * Choose a more ventral/inferior point on the coronal view.
-* In the coronal view this fiducial should be inferior lateral of the amygdala, while in the sagittal view it is anterior to hippocampus seperated by lateral ventricle.
 * Place at the boundary of CSF and white matter

 <a href="../img/nhp/21_RALTH.png" target="_blank">![](../img/nhp/21_RALTH.png)</a>